AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `ldap_password` - (Optional) LDAP password.
 (Required: Yes if enable_ldap is "yes")
 * `ldap_base_dn` - (Optional) LDAP base DN.
 (Required: Yes if enable_ldap is "yes")
 * `ldap_username_attribute` - (Optional) LDAP user attribute.
 (Required: Yes if enable_ldap is "yes")
-* `peering_ha_subnet` - Public Subnet Information while creating Peering HA Gateway, only subnet is accepted.
-Example: AWS: "10.0.0.0/16"
+* `peering_ha_subnet` - (Optional) Public Subnet Information while creating Peering HA Gateway, only subnet is accepted.
+Example: AWS: "10.0.0.0/16".
+* `peering_ha_gw_size` - (Optional) Instance size for Peering HA Gateway.
+Required if peering_ha_subnet is set.
+Example: for AWS, "t2.small".
 * `peering_ha_eip` - (Optional) Public IP address that you want assigned to the HA peering instance.
 * `peering_ha_gateway` - (Optional) Size of the Peering HA Gateway.
 * `zone` - (Optional) A GCE zone where this gateway will be launched.
 (Required when cloud_type is 4)